puzun/ipekpinaruzun-github.io/README.md

 In July, I presented my paper, entitled "How pupillary responses reflect the predictability of word stress in Turkish", at the Speech Prosody Conference (SP24) organized in Leiden, The Netherlands.
 Paper is available in this link: https://www.isca-archive.org/speechprosody_2024/uzun24_speechprosody.pdf

 16-17 May 2024
-We presented our work with Merve Nur Arslan on the intervocalic position of Turkish /h/ at 37.
-National Conference on Linguistics in Kocaeli, Turkey
+We presented our work with Merve Nur Arslan on the intervocalic position of Turkish /h/ at 37th National Conference on Linguistics in Kocaeli, Turkey.

 ## Summer School on Acoustic Phonetics